LorMeBioAI/MBPD/README.md

 ## Basic Usage

-Using python3 MBPD.py -h to see the help page
+Using python3 MBPD.py -h<b> to see the help page

 optional arguments:
   -h, --help	show the help page of MBPD